gpertea/wdpassport-utils/README.md

 ```
 -m, --mount           Enable mount point for an unlocked device
 ```
 After unlocking, your operating system still thinks that your device is a strange thing attached to the usb port and it won't know how to manage it.
-You need this option to force the O.S. to rescan the device and handle it as a normal external usb harddrive (a new /dev/sd?1/ device should appear after this command is issued).
+You need this `-m` option to force the O.S. to rescan the device and handle it as a normal external usb harddrive (a new /dev/sdX device should appear after this command is issued).

 ```
 -c, --change_passwd   Change (or disable) password